Slackline Yoga Library

 Slackline Yoga 101 Video

 We suggest you start reviewing this video.
-If you would like to study an updated version – including the advanced foundations – check out our Art of Slacklining Video on Demand.
+If you would like to study an updated version – including the advanced foundations – check out our Art of Slacklining, available on Video On Demand.

 Foundations of Slackline Yoga